 • Egg-free: Omit the eggs and add ½ cup milk to the batter.

 • You can use all-purpose flour if desired.
-They may need a little longer in the oven to ensure they are baked through, but it works with either flour.
+The muffins may need a little longer in the oven to ensure they are baked through, but the recipe works with either flour.

 • Use plain whole milk yogurt instead of the butter or you can do half and half.
-If you use yogurt, it may take a little longer to bake.
+If you use yogurt, the muffins may take a little longer to bake.

 Step-by-Step Instructions

-2. Mix in the rest of the wet ingredients.
+Step 2.
+Mix in the rest of the wet ingredients.
+Then add the dry ingredients.

-5. Divide among your muffin pan.
+Step 3.
+Divide the batter among your muffin pan.
 We usually bake these in a 12 cup standard size muffin pan.

 Frequently Asked Questions